Extreme local extrema of two-dimensional discrete Gaussian free field: Introduction

 In particular, when only the field values (and not the positions) are of concern, the limiting law is that of a Gumbel process with intensity~$\texte^{-\alpha h}\textd h$, where all points are shifted by the random quantity $\alpha^{-1}\log Z([0,1]^2)$.

-Although this paper is written to address extreme local maxima, the same arguments apply, due to symmetry, to extreme local minima.
-In fact, one should be able to control both extreme processes jointly (and infer that these are statistically independent copies of each other).

 Finally, we remark that Theorem~\ref{thm-main} is only a first step towards the understanding of the full extreme point process associated with the DGFF.
 Indeed, each extreme local maximum will be surrounded by a ``cluster'' of points where the value of the field is only $O(1)$-term less than the value at the maximum.
 Naturally, such a situation should be described by a cluster process and handled by methods of two-scale convergence.
-Details of these will appear in a sequel paper.
+Details of these will appear in a sequel paper. \textit{Update}: The convergence of the full cluster process has now been established and is the main subject of the forthcoming article~\cite{BL3}.